bcgov/data-publication/pages/dps_bcdc_w_start.md

 ## HOW TO ADD OR UPDATE ORGANIZATION AND SUB-ORGANIZATION DETAILS

-Organizations need to be added or may change names frequently and thus need continual maintenance.
+Not all Ministry or Broader Public Sector organizations are listed in the catalgoue.
+Only those with records are listed.

-If a Organization/Ministry or Sub-organization/Branch/Division/Program has changed names, the following can be following information can be sent to [DataBC](mailto:data@gov.bc.ca) and if you are not the Custodian but an Editor, cc them in the email:
+To add or update a Organization/Ministry or Sub-organization/Branch/Division/Program names or details, the following can be following information can be sent to [DataBC](mailto:data@gov.bc.ca) and if you are not the Custodian but an Editor, cc them in the email:

-+ **Subject Line**: BCDC Organization/Sub-Organization Update
++ **Subject Line**: BCDC Organization/Sub-Organization Addition/Update
 + **Body**:
-   + Old name of Organization (or Sub-Organization)
+   + Name of Minsitry of Oganization:
+      + If a sub-organization has moved to a different minsitry, include the new ministry or organization name.
-   + New name of Organziation (or Sub-Organization)
+   + Name of Sub-Organization or Branch:
+      + If a name change include the old and new name
+   + Additional Organization details
+       + Description:
+       + External URL:
    + List of data providers (Editors)
        + When an update is requested for a sub-organization, we ask that the members and contacts list be reviewed.
        + DataBC can provide you with a current list to review.